Museum talks: Fatima HellbergConversation

 Please remember to allow time to reach the 12th floor and to store bags, umbrellas, and liquids in the lockable wardrobe in the lobby area.
 The event is free and the capacity is limited, so please arrive early to secure your spot.

-She has curated exhibitions and projects in institutions including the ICA, London; Tate Modern; CCA Wattis Institute for Contemporary Arts, San Francisco; Malmö Konsthall and Museion, Bolzano.
+Prior to her current role, Fatima Hellberg served as Director of Bonner Kunstverein (2019–25) and Artistic Director of Künstlerhaus Stuttgart (2015–19).
+She has curated exhibitions and projects in institutionsincluding the ICA, London; Tate Modern; CCA Wattis Institute for Contemporary Arts, San Francisco; Malmö Konsthall and Museion, Bolzano.
+Hellberg’s curatorial practice is formulated in close dialogue withartists, often with long-running collaborations and with a marked attention to the medium of exhibition as a form.